Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics

-The orientations of boundary curves in the line integral above are shown in Figure \ref{fig : negcurv}.
+where the orientations of the boundary curves in the line integral above are shown in Figure \ref{fig : negcurv}.
 By Theorem \ref{thm : pullbackm}(\ref{pmetric : vergeod}) each $t\times (s',s)$ is a geodesic.
-The sum above is over the exterior angles at the four corners of $I\times[s',s]$.
-By Theorem \ref{thm : pullbackm}(\ref{pmetric : verhor}) each exterior angle is equal to $\frac{\pi}{2}$, so the exterior angles add up to $2\pi$.
+The sum above is taken over the exterior angles at the four corners of $I\times[s',s]$.
+Moreover, by Theorem \ref{thm : pullbackm}(\ref{pmetric : verhor}) each exterior angle is equal to $\frac{\pi}{2}$, so the exterior angles add up to $2\pi$.
 Therefore we get